scrtlabs/discovery-docker-network/README.md

     $ cp .env-template .env
     ```

-2. Build the docker images.
-Because the build fetches private repositories, you need to provide your private Github SSH key (for example `~/.ssh/id_rsa`).
-The first time, this command can take between one or two hours.
-It will build and run in SGX simulation mode (Hardware mode not supported for this repo, although is fully supported in the core repo).
+2. Launch the docker network (by default runs in SGX Hardware mode, see next section for running in Simulation mode).

     ```
-    $ docker-compose build --build-arg SSH_PRIVATE_KEY="$(cat ~/.ssh/id_rsa)"
-    ```

-3. Launch the docker network (by default runs in SGX Hardware mode, see next section for running in Simulation mode).

-    ```
     $ ./launch.bash
     ```

-4. ... and then, run the integration tests:
+3. ... and then, run the integration tests:

     ```
     $ docker-compose run client ./start_test.bash